We know that a dental emergency can be stressful, scary and painful. That’s why we’re here to take care of you when you need it the most.

 We offer same-day emergency appointments.Call us now at 714.841.0264

-Even if things look bad, a qualified dentist can often still salvage a missing or damaged tooth.
+Even if things look bad, a qualified emergency dentist in Hungtington Beach can often still salvage a missing or damaged tooth.
 Here are some guidelines you can keep in mind if an emergency situation arises.

 If you can, try to replace the crown.
-Dental cement, which you can find at most pharmacies, can hold the crown in place until you get to the dentist.
+Dental cement, which you can find at most pharmacies, can hold the crown in place until you get to an emergency dentist in Huntington Beach.
 Don’t use any other kind of adhesive, as it may cause greater damage to the crown.

 If you can’t find the crown or can’t reinsert it, use the dental cement to cover the damaged tooth.
 This should forestall further degradation and lessen the discomfort.
 Clove oil can also be applied to the damaged tooth.
 Together with over-the-counter pain medicine, this can reduce pain.